GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 language yet to know the best ways to go about it.
 I was pleased with the performance and want to tinker with it some more to see if I can get it even faster...because as far as Julia code goes mine is sloppy.
 I think if you enjoy Fortran, and also enjoy python, Julia might be a nice inbetween that would be interesting to tinker with.
 I personally want to get involved with the community and wouldn't mind making my own packages.
 One that comes to mind is doing something with graphics.
-Of course, Julia is open source so I could always do a merge request for an open issue...I don't know
+Of course, Julia is open source so I could always do a merge request for an open issue as well.
+It is also not out of the question to make tutorials or something like that once I got good enough.

+I do still feel like I need to do more with Julia.
+I've come up with a shortlist of things I need to do:
+* Interpolation
+* GPU OFfloading
+* ODE calculation
+* Machine Learning

+I can't imagine that they would be too bad, but I don't have the time to get all of them in before the end of the study [the next few days].
+I am very glad that
+I ended up finding a nice Julia book that had the same general rigor of Python Programming and Numerical Methods.
+That other one just was not doing it for me.

 # Daily Log
 ### 7/18